austinreadhoff/rolladex/project.md

 ## Low Priority Backlog and Stray Thoughts, in no particular order
 - fancy bars slight text offset
+- Advanced calculation for attacks
+- Extract catalogs to components so they can be referenced from gm tools as well
 - Enhance spellbook description display
     - Custom solution (modal?) that shows the entire descrption
     - Also, actually discoverable in the UI